overture-stack/website/markdown/documentation/song/user/api/update.md

 # Programmatic Updates

 Here we provide some examples of how to programmatically update analyses using the Song API.
-If you have any questions or require technical support for your specific use case please reach out to us on our <a href="https://overture-bio.slack.com/" target="_blank">slack channel</a>.
+If you have any questions or require technical support for your specific use case please reach out to us on our [slack channel](https://overture-bio.slack.com/).

 ## Updating an analysis